 You are welcome to attend classes remotely if possible.
-While you are under no obligation to inform your instructor or your adviser of your health status, if the mode of instruction for your class is in-person or blended, you should let your instructor know that you will not attend the in-person portion of the class.
-You should follow up with your adviser if you require additional academic support.
+While you are under no obligation to inform your instructor of your health status, if the mode of instruction for your class is in-person or blended, you should let your instructor know that you will not attend the in-person portion of the class.
+You should follow up with your advisor if you require additional academic support.